 The Struggle For Survival

 Part of the reason the Italians were treated so badly was that they were seen as unintelligent, menial laborers.
 They were willing to work in deplorable conditions, especially on first arrival.
-Many of the first Italian fishermen of Gloucester, Massachusetts settled there after years of doing nearly anything from working in rail yards and stables to mining for gold in California.
+Many of the first Italian fishermen of Gloucester, Massachusetts, settled there after years of doing nearly anything from working in rail yards and stables, to mining for gold in California.
 The determination of these first immigrants to support their families was apparently misunderstood as a slave or servant mentality.
-It is a theme that is still current today in America: The native residents accused the immigrants of taking their jobs, underselling them by working longer hours for much lower wages.
+It is a theme that is still current today in America: the native residents accuse the immigrants of taking their jobs, underselling them by working longer hours for much lower wages.
+And apparently Italians have forgotten their history because this is also their attitude towards foreigner workers in Italy.

 What observers at the time did not realize was that these industrious men and women were just starting out on the ground floor.
 This backbreaking and often degrading labor was just a stepping stone to acceptance and legitimacy within American society.
 The first generation suffered to make life easier for the generations to come.